deckhouse/virtualization/docs/USER_GUIDE.md

 For most modern Linux distributions, it is recommended to use `bootloader: EFI`.
 For Windows, `bootloader: EFI` or `bootloader: EFIWithSecureBoot` is usually required.
 {{< /alert >}}

-The `enableParavirtualization` parameter controls the use of the `virtio` bus for connecting virtual devices of the VM:
+The `enableParavirtualization` parameter controls the use of the `virtio` bus for connecting virtual devices to the VM.
+Changing the parameter value takes effect only after the VM is restarted.

-- `true` (default) — uses the `virtio` bus for disks, network interfaces, and other devices, providing better performance.
+- `true` (default): The `virtio` bus is used for disks, network interfaces, and other devices, which provides better performance.
+You can change `.spec.blockDeviceRefs` on a running VM without rebooting by adding and removing devices if the disk is available on the node where the VM runs.
-- `false` — uses standard device emulation (SATA for disks, e1000e for network interfaces), which may be necessary for compatibility with older operating systems.
-Hot-plugging block devices via `.spec.blockDeviceRefs` is not supported in this mode — changes require a VM restart.
-Hot-plugging via [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) is still supported.
+- `false`: Standard device emulation is used (SATA for disks, e1000e for network interfaces), which may be required for compatibility with older guest OSes without `VirtIO` drivers.
+Adding a device to `.spec.blockDeviceRefs` on a running VM can usually be done without rebooting.
+Removing a device from the list (including ejecting an ISO image) requires a VM reboot, because hot detach for these disks relies on the `virtio-scsi` bus rather than SATA.
+Hot-plugging via [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) (`vmbda`) remains available.

 {{< alert level="info" >}}
 To use paravirtualization mode (`virtio`), some operating systems require installing the corresponding drivers.
 If drivers are not installed, the VM may fail to boot or devices may not work correctly.